petercz1/gmailFontChanger/README.md

 `chrome://extensions/`

-Check or slide to 'on' the developer mode (top right, or bottom-left if you're using the new Edge);
+Check or slide to 'on' the developer mode (top right, or bottom-left if you're using the new Edge-on-Chromium);

 Download this code in its folder